wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/configure-org-sharing.md

-You can share calendar informaiton with an external business partner by setting up an organization relationship.
+You can share calendar information with an external business partner by setting up an organization relationship.
 As a Microsoft 365 admin, you can set up an organization relationship with another Microsoft 365 organization or with an Exchange on-premises organization.

 You can create an organization relationship by using either the Exchange admin center or PowerShell cmdlets.